 Are you currently stuck in a beauty rut?

-If so, I don’t blame you.
-I mean, we’re all guilty of acquiring unnecessary amounts of makeup, skincare and toiletry products and hoarding them for months.
+If so, we don’t blame you.
+After all, we’re all guilty of acquiring unnecessary amounts of makeup, skincare and toiletry products and hoarding them for months.

 That said, there’s no better time of year than spring to do a bit of “spring cleaning.”